Overview

 - Agencies must be a 501(c)3 in good financial standing and operating as a 501(c) 3 for at least one year.

-- Agencies can assure that MHCP Health Improvement Fund grant funds will only be invested in Milwaukee County.
+- Agencies can assure that MHCP Mental Health Improvement Fund grant funds will only be invested in Milwaukee County.

 - Agencies may apply for up to $50,000, one time per year.
 Award amounts typically range from $25,000 to $35,000.

-- Agencies have a board approved non-discrimination policy that agency clients, staff and membership on the governing board are served, employed or appointed without regard to social or economic class, gender, gender identity, age, sexual orientation and identification, disability, special health care needs, race or religion.
+- Agencies have a board-approved non-discrimination policy that agency clients, staff and membership on the governing board are served, employed or appointed without regard to social or economic class, gender, gender identity, age, sexual orientation and identification, disability, special health care needs, race or religion.
 Organizations with a religious affiliation must not refuse services to an applicant based on religion or require attendance at religious services as a condition of assistance.

 Apply